csev/cc4e/book/chap06.md

-In general we use the variable names `head`, `tail`, `current` as well as `next` and `prev` or similar names when writing code that builds or uses a linked list so other programmers will quickly understand what our are talking about.
+In general we use the variable names `head`, `tail`, `current` as well as `next` and `prev` or similar names when writing code that builds or uses a linked list so other programmers will quickly understand what we are talking about.
 After a while, reading a `for` loop to traverse a linked list becomes as natural as reading a `for` loop that progresses through a sequence of numbers.

 6.5.2 Binary Trees